copasi/model_replicator/README.md

 ## Usage

 See [User Manual](UserManual.md) for complete description of how to use *sbmodelr*.
-Detailed examples are provided in the 'examples' folder.
+Detailed examples are provided in the `examples` folder.

 ## Credits